Amid complaints of a rigged system, growing efforts to end gerrymandering

 Some critics question whether partisan gerrymandering is an issue worth tackling at all.
 There’s research to suggest that the problem is not as ubiquitous as it seems, and that voters’ own geographical sorting – choosing to live in communities with like-minded people – plays a bigger role than partisan redistricting in intensifying polarization and leading to uncompetitive elections.

-The shape of a district doesn’t indicate how competitive it is, political analysts John Sides and Eric McGhee point out.
+And the shape of a district doesn’t always indicate how competitive it is, political analysts John Sides and Eric McGhee point out.
 Think Berkeley, Calif. – a district that looks “normal” in the sense that it retains the integrity of a community boundary, but is politically homogenous anyway.

 “The maps are a factor,” says Tom Sutton, a political scientist who runs the Community Research Institute at Baldwin Wallace University in Berea, Ohio.
 “But another factor is turnout.
 How much should you focus on maps versus voter mobilization?”